MUCodeAcademy/MidlandCode-C14/Resources/ProjectList/OtherLearningOptions.md

 If you need more projects or just hated all of those other suggestions, here's a brief selection of some more projects you can make.

 - Personal Portfolio Website: Create your own portfolio website showcasing your projects, resume, and contact information.
-- Weather Dashboard: Create a React app that displays real-time weather information using an external API.
+- Weather Dashboard: Create a site that displays real-time weather information using an external API.
 It could include features like current weather conditions, forecasts, weather maps, and possibly integration with the user's location.
 - Blog Platform: A simple blog platform.
 Users can create, edit, and delete posts, and potentially add comments.
 - Recipe Finder: An application that allows users to search for recipes based on ingredients they have.
 This can be a good way to practice working with external APIs, since there are several free recipe APIs available.
 - Fitness Tracker: A fitness app where users can log exercises, track progress, and set fitness goals.
 This could also include features like workout suggestions and tracking nutritional information.